UKHomeOffice/cop-design-guidelines/guides/workflow/simple-form-bpmn.md

 **Figure 1. form builder edit mode**

+The 'Requester' box is pre-populated with the user's given name and family name as a result of data context interpolation i.e. once a user is logged in, the UI will pre-populate any boxes with information attached to that login: given name, surname, and email.
+Once a user has signed onto their shift, this information might also include shift details and roles.
+For more information on data context interpolation see [here]({{'/guides/forms/data-context' | relative_url }}).

+Information on how to add the day components for the 'from' and 'to' inputs [here]({{'/guides/forms/day' | relative_url }}).

-When you preview your form in GovUK styling it will look like this.
+When you preview your form in GovUK styling it will look like this: